ehmatthes/pcc_2e/solutions/chapter_2.md

 ## 2-9: Favorite Number

-Store your favorite number in a variable.
+Use a variable to represent your favorite number.
 Then, using that variable, create a message that reveals your favorite number.
 Print that message.

 ```python
 fav_num = 42